Topic: Growth Stocks

 When most of the above conditions are favourable, Rogers Sugar can show strong profits.
 But when they are unfavourable, profits shrink.

-To offset the above risks and provide future growth, the company bought L.B.
+Being a stable Canadian holding company, Rogers Sugar sought to offset these risks through strategic acquisitions.
+To provide future growth, the Canadian holding company bought L.B.
 Maple Treat Corporation in August 2017 for $160.2 million.
 That business is one of the world’s largest branded and private-label maple syrup bottling and distribution companies.
+As a prominent Canadian holding company, Rogers Sugar has positioned itself well in the maple syrup category.
+The company’s shares have a high yield of 6.4%.

 Inner Circle recommendation: Rogers Sugar is okay to hold, but only for aggressive investors.